Raiffeisen-DGTL/The-Way-of-CICD-Open-Source-Edition/README.md

 When developing and improving the project, we follow these rules:

-- If you want to change existing functionality in one of the pipeline sections, you should copy the existing structure, creating a new directory from the current one, e.g., from `/build/v3/`, you create `/build/v4/`, and place everything from the previous version there while adding new functionality.
-This helps protect users of the product from unexpected changes and guarantees stability.
 - If you find any issues or bugs, you can make fixes in the existing pipeline version.
 - Pay attention to documentation.
 We provide examples in each directory corresponding to the pipeline step, describing how to use the pipeline's functionality.
 - Parameterization: All values that can be customized should be.
 Teams should have flexibility in usage, so create variables and use them as parameters.